snowyu/amforth/doc/source/TG/recipes/Interrupt-ISR.rst

    %00000000 TIMSK0 c! \ stop interrupt
  ;

 All interrupts are available for forth interrupts.
-Versions earlier than 4.4 have the limitation that hardware interrupt conditions could not be cleared.

 ``int!`` (and friends) uses the interrupt address from the data sheet as an index, but points to a different address in EEPROM.